 No. Screen When Does This Screen Appear?
 Description and Action Required 1 Welcome Screen Always Click Next to continue.
 2 Select Action Screen Always Select Export Metadata from OBIEE and Refresh Lineage.
 Click Next to continue.
-3 OBIEE Repository Connection If Install Lineage in OBIEE Server or Export Metadata Provide the connection information to the OBIEE Repository for extracting Metadata: Information Screen ■ Oracle Home: Specify the Oracle Home directory for the OBIEE installation.
+3 3 OBIEE Repository Connection Information Screen Server or Export Metadata from OBIEE and Refresh Lineage is selected on the Select Action screen Provide the connection information to the OBIEE Repository for extracting Metadata: Ι Lineage is selected on the • Oracle Home: Specify the Oracle Home directory for the OBIEE installation.
 You can click Browse to select an existing directory in your system.
-For example: C:/obiee11g/Oracle_BI1 ■ RPD File Location : Enter the location of your BIEE Repository (RPD) file. ■ User: Enter the OBIEE repository administrator user name.
+For example: C:/obiee11g/Oracle_BI1 RPD File Location: Enter the location of your BIEE Repository (RPD) file.
+User: Enter the OBIEE repository administrator user name.
 This field is only mandatory for OBIEE 10g and is disabled for OBIEE 11g.
 Password: Enter the OBIEE repository administrator password.
 Click Next to continue.